typescript-cheatsheets/react/README.md

   message: string,
   count: number,
   disabled: boolean,
-  names: string[], // array of a type!
+  // array of a type!
+  names: string[],
-  obj: object, // any object as long as you dont use it in your typescript code
+  // any object as long as you dont use its properties (not common)
+  obj: object,
   obj2: {}, // same
+  // an object with defined properties (preferred)
-  object: {
+  obj3: {
    id: string,
    title: string
-  }, // an object with defined properties
+  },
+  // array of objects! (common)
-  objects: {
+  objArr: {
    id: string,
    title: string
-  }[], // array of objects!
+  }[],
+  // any function as long as you don't invoke it (not recommended)
-  onSomething: Function, // not recommended
+  onSomething: Function,
-  onClick: () => void, // function that doesn't return anything
+  // function that doesn't take or return anything (VERY COMMON)
+  onClick: () => void,
+  // function with named prop (VERY COMMON)
-  onChange: (id: number) => void, // function with named prop optional?: OptionalType, // an optional prop
+  onChange: (id: number) => void,
+  // an optional prop (VERY COMMON!) optional?: OptionalType,
 }
 ```